python-b5/tdc/README.md

 INSTALLATION
 ---

-Clone or download the repository, install dependencies if needed, and run tdc.py.
+Clone or download the repository (or click the download links in the DOWNLOAD section or the Releases tab), install dependencies if needed, and run tdc.py.

 ---
 INSTRUCTIONS FOR USE